scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 5:52
 added to this metrics scope.
 5:54
-So that's how you can use the Cloud monitoring
+So that’s how you can use the Cloud monitoring
 5:56
 API to manage how projects are monitored by metrics scopes.
 Outro